 Everyone’s got an opinion on “Real vs. Fake” debate.
 Many people love the scent of pine from a real tree.
 Others can’t stand stepping on pine needles for the next few months.
 When it comes to real vs. fake, which one is more eco-friendly?
 Is it the fake tree that can be reused for years, or is it the naturally grown tree?

-If you’re like us, you’re enjoying planting flowers and putting away your heavy sweaters as the last chill of winter gives way to the warmth of spring.
+If you’re like us, you’re enjoying planting flowers and putting away your heavy sweaters as winter gives way to spring.
 The warmer weather is always welcome – until it gets too hot, that is.
 Summer’s not far off, and with it will come soaring temperatures that can leave you uncomfortable in your apartment.
-You can’t do anything to ward off the dog days of summer, but you can prepare your home ahead of time so those sweltering days don’t bother you too much.
+You can’t stop the weather, but you can prepare your home ahead of time so those sweltering days don’t bother you too much.
 Here’s how to ensure you’ll be cool as a cucumber when the heat hits.

 Indoor herb gardens are a dime a dozen, but you’ll be the talk of the community if you have an indoor spice garden instead.
 They’re perfect for growing in the winter because they love heat, though you’ll need an artificial light source to provide plenty of fake sunlight.
 Just like herb gardens, they need to be watered and pruned regularly, but the rest is a snap when you know what to do.

 Not only are the following five green cleaning products good for your health and your home’s cleanliness, but they also cost way less to keep on hand than commercial cleaners.
 Ready to start scrubbing?
 Read on to learn about the only five weapons you’ll need in your cleaning arsenal: